- Sockets Programming

 Run the

-executable in a terminal (after you have run the server application):simplestreamclient localhost 3490
+simplestreamclientexecutable in a terminal (after you have run the server application):simplestreamclient localhost 3490 -

 You will be prompted for a message to send, just type anything short.